AlePuglisi/ROV-Ricketts-ros2/README.md

 and ``source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash`` to complete colocn commands by pressing Tab.

 ### Install Additional Packages
-To launch this packages, you may need ROS2 packages not installed with ros-jazzy-desktop. <br/>
+To launch this project packages, you may need ROS2 packages not installed with ros-jazzy-desktop. <br/>
 I will update this list during implementation:

 - ``xacro``